gamemann/XDP-Forwarding/README.md

 -b --baddr => The address to bind/look for.
 -B --bport => The port to bind/look for.
 -p --protocol => The protocol (either "tcp", "udp", "icmp", or unset for all).
+-a --save => Save rule to config file.
 ```

 This will delete a forwarding rule while the XDP program is running.
-As of right now, it does **not** save the results into the XDP config file.
-However, I will be implementing save functionality before release.

 ## Configuration
 The default config file is located at `/etc/xdpfwd/xdpfwd.conf` and uses the `libconfig` syntax.
 Here's an example config using all of its current features.